The Board of Trustees

 Mary Calam

-Mary has had a long career in national security, public policy and risk management, across both public and private sectors.
-She spent 25 years in UK government, holding senior posts in a range of national security and law enforcement agencies including the Serious Organised Crime Agency and leading the Joint Terrorism Analysis Centre, finishing her government career in the Home Office, latterly as Director General for Crime and Policing.
-In 2016 she joined McKinsey & Company’s public sector practice, serving global clients in central government, security and justice.
-She now works as an independent consultant and board advisor in the law enforcement and national security sector and is a Non-Executive Director of the National Crime Agency and trustee of the Police Foundation.
+Mary has had a distinguished career in national security, public policy, and risk management across public and private sectors.
+She has spent 25 years in UK government, holding senior roles in agencies including the Serious Organised Crime Agency and leading the Joint Terrorism Analysis Centre, finishing as Director General for Crime and Policing at the Home Office.
+In 2016, she joined McKinsey’s public sector practice.
+Mary now works as an independent consultant, board adviser, non-executive director, and trustee of the Police Foundation and the Cyber Helpline.

 Peter Chambré